horskyyaron/blog_v3/content/posts/lastmod.md

     This is the use of external commands while in neovim.
     Knowing this will let your imagination go wild. (try out `:read !ls` while in neovim :) if you see it for the first time I'm sure your programmer's brain cogs will start running uncontrollably)

+The goal of finding a string, changing it automatically by using operating system commands + text manipulation, just before saving the file, can be achieved pretty easily.

+Another cool example: grammar.

-- another cool one is that English is not my native language, so I may trip here and there with grammer and typos.
+- another cool one is that English is not my native language, so I may trip here and there with grammar and typos.
 "So?" you might ask, well, try entering `:set spell`, then start with `]s` and `[s` and `z=` you'll get the idea.
+- So, whenever I write these posts, I have this setting turn on and it helps me when I'm typing just too damn fast and unavoidably sometimes make mistakes.

 ### Automate